 2,000 Colones.
 The face on the bill is Mauro Fernández Acuña a recognized Educator in Costa Rica

 5,000 Colones.
 The face on the bill is Alfredo González Flores founder of the International Bank of Costa Rica

 10,000 Colones.
 The face on the bill is José Figueres Ferrer, President of Costa Rica and responsible for abolishing the military in Costa Rica.

 50,000 Colones.
 The face on the bill is Ricardo Jiménez Oreamuno Ex President of the Country and Ex President of the Supreme Court of Costa Rica

 Most basic utilities in Costa Rica are government owned.

-Internet Service.
-In Costa Rica Internet service is provided by both public (government) companies and private cable operating companies.
+In Costa Rica Internet service is provided by both public (government) companies and private cable and cell phone operating companies.
 The two largest cable operators are TIGO and CABLE TICA.
 The typical rate for a cable based broadband account is around $35 for the basic service up to around 1 Mb.
 The Electrical company ICE also provides ADSL internet service via the phone line and that one runs around $75 for 4Mb speed.

 FOOD – GOING TO THE SUPERMARKET